zacharysiegel/Bacter/3.0.0/notes.md

 		What's done is done: Cannot respawn until game is completed Leaderboard tracks wins, kills, and deaths

+## Bugs/Fixes:
+	Leaderboard flicker on new spectator bug
+		Spectator has not yet been added to spectators array

 ## To-Do:
 	3.0.0 - Game Modes
+		✔ GitHub versioning improvement
+		✔ Menu buttons cursor is pointer
+		✔ windowResized() functionality in-game
 		Circular World option (Elliptical?)
 			Add to new game settings
 		Circular cells option